pdxrconf/pdxrconf.github.io/content/faq.md

 ## What about tickets?

-Tickets will be on sale soon.
+Register/get a ticket [here](https://www.eventbrite.com/e/cascadia-r-conference-tickets-42770967114)!

 ## What about food?

-We'll have coffee and snacks during breaks.
-More details to come ...
+We'll have coffee and snacks during breaks, as well as serve lunch (catering from Elephants Deli).

 ## Will you provide lunch?

-Most likely.
-Details to come ...

-## Will you provide a private place to nurse/pump breastmilk?

-Yes!
-Please get in touch with us beforehand or at the event.
+YES.
+Catering is from [Elephants Deli](https://www.elephantsdeli.com/).

 ## What about next year (2019)?